top of page

 Key Components of Nervous System-Informed Coaching

-Whether you’re seeking coaching to clarify your vision, build skills and confidence for your business, or pursue health goals, one thing remains constant: you’ll be engaging your nervous system.
-Learning to map your nervous system, understand your patterns (default states), and identify supportive resources (specific to you) is essential for overcoming obstacles and limiting beliefs on your journey.
+Whether you’re seeking coaching to clarify your purpose, build skills and confidence for your business, or pursue health goals, one thing remains constant: you’ll be engaging your nervous system.

-By understanding the role of the vagus nerve (the "two-way connection between the body and brain"), you can learn to shift your body’s stress response, promoting a sense of safety, resilience, and connection—key for meaningful growth.
+By learning about the vagus nerve — the essential ‘two-way connection’ between body and brain — you can shift your body’s stress response, promoting safety, resilience, and connection — key elements for meaningful growth.

 1. Neurobiology Based

-Coaches with training in nervous-system informed care understand how the nervous system functions, including concepts like dysregulation, the fight-flight-freeze response, and the "Window of Regulation" This helps them tailor their coaching to a client’s current state, ensuring that engagement feels safe and manageable.
+Coaches trained in nervous-system-informed care understand how the nervous system functions, including concepts like dysregulation, fight-flight-freeze-fawn responses, and the "Window of Tolerance."
+This knowledge helps them tailor their coaching to a client’s current state, ensuring that engagement feels safe and manageable.

-A healthy nervous system isn’t always calm; the key is being able to navigate within our window or return to it when we’re outside.
+A healthy nervous system isn’t always calm; the key is being able to navigate within our Window of Tolerance or return to it when we've overstretched.
 By creating new experiences and learning how to regulate ourselves, we stimulate neuroplasticity—the brain’s ability to reorganize and form new connections, which allows us to reshape our responses and support lasting change.

 2. Flexibility and Adaptability